What They Are and How They Work

 When it does either of these things, either flowing through it or around it, some of the heat from that cycle is being stored in the yellow piece of foam and saved for the next cycle and the yellow foam is working as a regenerator.

-A good way to see how this regenerator is used in this engine is to look at the page for this engine and then tap or click on the engine picture once more to get the largest picture.
+You can see where how and where the regenerator is used in the completed engine above by clicking on the page for this coffee cup engine and then clicking on the picture once more to get the largest possible image.

 A Moving Yellow Regenerator